Golden Spike National Historical Park: History

 The first monument erected at the site was a concrete obelisk built by the Southern Pacific Railroad (successor to the Central Pacific) c.
 1916.
-It has since been moved several times, but can presently be seen near the 1969 Visitor's Center.
+It has since been moved several times, but can presently be seen near the 1969 Visitor Center.

 Bernice Gibbs Anderson founded and led the movement to have the site preserved as a memorial to the First Transcontinental Railroad, starting with articles about local history that began in 1926.
 Anderson was president of the Golden Spike Association of Box Elder County, which held its first re-enactment of the joining of the rails on May 10, 1952, using local volunteers organized by Judge B.C.
 Call from a script written by Marie Thorne Jepson.
 Anderson tirelessly wrote to state and federal officials urging them to build a monument at Promontory Summit, and it was authorized as a National Historic Site on April 2, 1957, under non-federal ownership; at that time, the Golden Spike Association maintained the site under a cooperative agreement between the Southern Pacific Railroad and the state and federal governments.

 It was authorized for federal ownership and administration by an act of Congress on July 30, 1965, as Golden Spike National Historic Site.
-The John D. Dingell, Jr. Conservation, Management, and Recreation Act, signed into law March 12, 2019, redesignated it as a national historical park.
+The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed into law March 12, 2019, redesignated it as a national historical park.
 Historic sites are typically a single building, while historical parks include multiple landmarks in a larger district.